-An outer robe with large sleeves (ôsode) worn frequently for dances by Noh actors in female roles, the chôken is often made of silk gauze delicately patterned in metallic thread.
-Here, as in many chôken, there are two different patterns.
-Formally positioned at the top are large designs of water plants—omodaka, with its arrowhead-shaped leaves, and suisen, a type of narcissus—while mulberry leaves are scattered on the rest of the garment.
+An outer robe worn primarily for dances by Noh actors in female roles, the chōken is often made of silk gauze delicately patterned in metallic thread.
+Here, as in many chōken, there are two different patterns.
+Scattered mulberry leaves decorate the bottom of the robe while at the top are larger designs of water plants: omodaka, with its arrowhead-shaped leaves, and suisen, a type of narcissus.

 The conventionalized flowing water beneath the plants is sometimes called kanze mizu (literally, "Kanze water"), a pattern associated with the Kanze troupe of Noh actors.
 Kanze mizu later became the symbol for a particular Kabuki actor, Sawamura Sōjūrō III, who appears wearing clothing patterned with the motif in a woodblock print (JP2720) by Utagawa Toyokuni.